manuelkiessling/simplecd/README.md

 ## Preparing your application

-SimpleCD depends on some special files being present in your application's Git repository, the so-called SimpleCD run scripts - one for earch step of a continuous delivery run.
+SimpleCD depends on some special files being present in your application's Git repository, the so-called SimpleCD step scripts - one for earch step of a continuous delivery run.

-These are:

- * `run-unit-tests`
+You can create up to 100 step scripts, each with a unique leading number between 00 and 99 followed by a dash (-).

+Here are some examples:

- * `deploy-to-staging`
+* `00-run-unit-tests`
- * `run-e2e-tests-for-staging`
+* `10-deploy-to-staging`
- * `deploy-to-production`
+* `20-run-migrations-on-staging`
- * `run-e2e-tests-for-production`
+* `30-run-e2e-tests-for-staging`

+and so on.
+Hint: If you start by numbering your initial step scripts with 00, 10, 20... instead of 00, 01, 02..., then later it's much easier to add new steps between existing steps.

-The names probably speak for themselves.
-These files must be placed in a subfolder of your project's repository named `_simplecd`, and must be set to executable.
+These files must be placed in a subfolder of your project's repository named `_simplecd`, and they must be set to executable.

 SimpleCD will try to execute each step by executing these scripts in the order shown above.
-If a script is missing, this step is simply skipped.
-If executing a script results in a status code > 0, the delivery is aborted.
+If executing a script results in a status code > 0, then the delivery is aborted.

 Additionally, you can add a file `_simplecd/logreceivers.txt` with one mail address per line.
 If the file is present, a report of the run will be sent to